frankstepanski/rust-learning/1-overview.md

  Rust has a built-in package manager and code formatter.

  Rust can allows for a dynamically typed and statically types:
-   - define types before assignment (errors at compile time)
+   - define types before assignment
-   - types are determined at assignment (error at runtime)
+   - types are determined at assignment (type inference)

 Rust drawbacks:
  - large codebase to learn